Last revised on Sept. 4, 2022.

 Why go paddling on Lake Nipigon?

-While venturing out into Lake Nipigon in an open canoe is not something to be taken lightly, our route did make use of the string of islands that stretches from Meeting Point at the south end of Windigo Bay all the way down to Kelvin Island.
+While venturing out into Lake Nipigon in an open canoe is not something to be taken lightly, our route used the string of islands stretching from Meeting Point at the south end of Windigo Bay down to Kelvin Island.
 The two open stretches of about five km. each (from Hunt to Billings and from Kelvin to Undercliff) represented the biggest objective dangers; we spent the other 85% of the time paddling along the shore of one island after another.
 Of all of the paddling options on Lake Nipigon, ours was one of the least exposed.

-One of Phil Cotton’s last pieces of planning advice was for us set aside up to a few days just in case we ended up getting wind-bound on a lake that seems to create its own weather system – with winds coming from all directions of the compass on any given day!
+One of Phil Cotton’s last pieces of planning advice was for us to set aside a few days just in case we got wind-bound on a lake that seems to create its own weather system – with winds coming from all directions of the compass on any given day!
 Ironically, it would only be when we got to the west shore of the big lake at Echo Rock that we had to take a wind day!

-At the end of the trip as we stood at the Mattice Lake Outfitters desk and settled our bill, I mentioned that our Lake Nipigon crossing had me wondering once or twice if we were nuts to be doing it.
+At the end of the trip, as we stood at the Mattice Lake Outfitters desk and settled our bill, I mentioned that our Lake Nipigon crossing had me wondering once or twice if we were nuts to be doing it.
 Someone behind the counter said – “We wondered the same thing!”
 So – unless you have made a special arrangement with the weather gods, are paddlers experienced enough to know when to go and when to settle in for a wind day – make sure you understand what you’re signing up for!
 [Note: our canoe does not include a spray skirt.
 Using one would make things safer.]

 Maps and Campsite Information: